 With the fifth generation Du Toits growing up rapidly, Bartel and Karin decided in 2005 to open their graceful Victorian homestead completely for the enjoyment of visitors to Oudtshoorn, one of South Africa’s “must sees”.

 Bartel and Karin, together with the children and their team, steered La Plume to an award winning, accredited guest house offering refined and exceptional country style living.

-Now Bartel and Karin await the return of their children to join the family business: Matthys is working as a Mechanical Engineer and also the Marketing and Brand Manager of La Plume, Lize-Jeanne is working as a Biokineticist and Luther is doing his Honours in Accounting at the University of Stellenbosch.
+Now Bartel and Karin await the return of their children to join the family business: Matthys is working as a Mechanical Engineer and also the Marketing and Brand Manager of La Plume, Lize-Jeanne is working as a Biokineticist and Luther is a Chartered Accountant.